-This office of internal audit has adopted the Code of Ethics and the Standards for the Professional Practice of Internal Auditing, which are promulgated by the Institute of Internal Auditors, Inc. and upheld by the Virginia Department of the State Internal Auditor.
+This office of internal audit has adopted the Code of Ethics and the Standards for the Professional Practice of Internal Auditing, which are promulgated by the Institute of Internal Auditors, Inc. and upheld by the Office of the State Inspector General.

 The Standards encompass: